AngleProtocol/angle-transmuter/README.md

 forge i
 ```

+### Warning

+This repository uses [`ffi`](https://book.getfoundry.sh/cheatcodes/ffi) in its test suite.
+Beware as a malicious actor forking this repo could add malicious commands using this.

 #### Create `.env` file

 In order to interact with non local networks, you must create an `.env` that has: